 Metal Tile Backsplash & Mirror Mosaic Tiles

 Available in a variety of colors and designs, these adorable Metal Tile Backsplash & Mirror Mosaic Tiles offer multiple ways of how you can revamp your home décor.
-For example, if you want to transform your space into the sea-themed realm, your dreams will come true with our peel & stick natural real sea shell mosaic wall tiles.
+For example, if you want to transform your space into the sea-themed realm, your dreams will come true with our Silver Peel and Stick Backsplash Mirror Wall Tiles.

 Whenever you strive to give your surroundings a groovy feel with gold mirror tiles, rose gold tiles, or silver-colored mirror tiles, we are at your service with our peel-and-stick mosaic mirror wall tiles – these 12x12’’ mirror tiles come in gold, rose gold, and silver.